saivault/dsanotes/sd/README.md

 When designing systems, you're gonna have to ask yourself: "What parts of my system are absolutely critical?"
 Well, not necessarily critical but are critical to the point that they require high availability.
 And what parts of my systems don't actually require high availability?
 What parts of my systems would be okay to fail?
 That's gonna be something that you'll have to think about.<br>
 <b>Eg:-</b> For payments(stripe), we need high availability.<br><br><br>
 <h2>How do you improve Availability?</h2>
-Make sure that your system doesn't have <b>single points of failure</b>: Single places in your system that if they fail cause your entire system to fail. <br><br>
+Distributed systems became mainstream with large-scale applications solely because, in them, we can eliminate the   <b>single points of failure</b>: Single places in your system that if they fail cause your entire system to fail. <br><br>
 And how do you eliminate single points of failure?
 Answer is Redundancy.
 Redundancy is basically the act of duplicating or triplicating or multiplying even more certain parts of your system.<br>
 Eg:- multiple servers, multiple load balancers etc...<br><br><br>
 <h3>Passive Redundancy</h3>